aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xlsx-to-pot/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The need to convert XLSX to POT arises when a Python developer wants to add a feature within an application that can convert XLSX files to POT format.
+XLSX is a Microsoft Excel Open XML Format Spreadsheet file which is used to store data in tabular form.
+On the other hand, POT is a Microsoft PowerPoint Open XML Presentation file which is used to create presentations.
+Therefore, the conversion of XLSX to POT is necessary in order to make the data stored in XLSX files available in the form of presentations.

+<h2>How Aspose.Total helps for xlsx to pot conversion</h2>
-For a Python developer, who is trying to add a XLSX to POT conversion feature within application, [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLSX and POT files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLSX file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into desired Microsoft PowerPoint format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including XLSX and POT files.
+It helps to automate the conversion process of XLSX to POT.
+The conversion process is mainly in two steps.
+Firstly, Aspose.Cells for Python via .NET API is used to convert XLSX file to PDF.
+After that, Aspose.Slides for Python via .NET API is used to save the created PDF into desired Microsoft PowerPoint format.
+This API is easy to use and provides a wide range of features to manipulate the documents.
+It also supports various other file formats such as DOC, DOCX, PPT, PPTX, XLS, XLSX, ODT, ODP, ODS, HTML, MHTML, TXT, CSV, etc.

 {{% /blocks/products/pf/feature-page-summary %}}